GabrielvMarinho/Obsidian/ANOTAÇÕES/Tech/Software/Concepts/FRONT-END/XML.md

-It is a software- and hardware-independent tool for storing and transporting data that works for front-end development similarly to [[HTML]]
+It is a software- and hardware-independent tool for storing and transporting [[Data]] that works for front-end development similarly to [[HTML]]